FuturisticSEC/FuturisticSEC.github.io/_pages/services.md

 * _Let the Child Play and other educational activities application for Children_

-We are trying to partner up with primary-schools, kindergartens, pre-schools and parents at home, about the importance of Computer in our society and the future to come, with the need for children to indulge into using it creatively at an early age, the collections of educational activities to build young children mind, with a smile on their face, as looking forward to each experience, challenge and progress will leave reasonable amount of computing knowledge in them.
-[Read More](http://www.futuristicsec.com/blog/2016/Childsplay/)
+We are trying to partner up with primary-schools, kindergartens, pre-schools and parents at home, about the importance of Computer in our society and the future to come, with the need for children to indulge into using it creatively at an early age, the collections of educational activities to build young children mind, with a smile on their face, as looking forward to each Experience, Challenge and Progress, that will in turn instill reasonable amount of Computing, Alphabets, Numbers and Logical knowledge in them.
+[Read More](http://www.futuristicsec.com/blog/2016/Childsplay/) or <a href="https://www.youtube.com/watch?v=gHgw6-UgNlA">Watch Video</a>.

 * _Fedena School Management and Student Information System_